 1. Carbon-Neutral Company

-We are proud to say that we are a carbon-neutral company–a rare find in the travel industry.
+We are proud to say that we are a carbon-neutral company–a rare for a tour operator.
 Small World Journeys pays to offset the carbon emissions that result from all of our office activities and our trips.
 Through Sustainable Travel International (STI), our emissions are calculated and offset by our financial support of sustainability projects around the world.
 Some of those projects include an amazing project in Cambodia to help communities get clean drinking water without burning wood to boil it.
 We also give our groups the opportunity to offset their air travel with our online Carbon Calculator.

 2. Re-planting the Rainforest

 Thanks to our partner, Rainforest Rescue, a 5 square metre plot of Daintree Rainforest is adopted in our guests’ names.
 This helps to preserve areas of the rainforest that have been damaged.
 Since 2008 we have have protected more than 500m2 of rainforest!
 Each group receives a certificate to take home, which explains why it is such a special gift to the rainforest.
-On educational excursions, students even have the opportunity to do the planting themselves.
+On educational excursions, students even have the opportunity to do plant native trees in riparian zones.
 For more information about Rainforest Rescue and our donations, see Philanthropy and Partnerships.